-The country paper on the Philippines (Balisacan, Debuque and Fuwa 2001) noted that the poverty reduction performances in the Philippines lagged far behind those of Indonesia and Thailand.
-It also noted, however, that, in contrast with the relatively slow poverty reduction despite aggregate national income growth during the 1970s, poverty reduction in the Philippines did accelerate significantly after the mid-1980s through the 1990s.
+The country paper on the Philippines (Balisacan, Debuque and Fuwa 2001) noted that the rural poverty reduction performances in the Philippines lagged far behind those of Indonesia and Thailand.
+It also noted, however, that, in contrast with the relatively slow poverty reduction despite aggregate national income growth during the 1970s, poverty reduction in the rural Philippines did accelerate significantly after the mid-1980s through the 1990s.
 This paper focuses on the period of accelerated poverty reduction in the Philippines and seeks to understand the interactions among economic growth, inequality in land distribution and poverty reduction.
-We will attempt to characterize the patterns of growth and poverty reduction in the Philippines during the period between 1988 and 1997 by: (1) estimating internationally comparable measures of income growth (such as the rate of provincial convergence) and of poverty reduction (such as the growth elasticity of poverty reduction); and (2) estimating determinants of provincial growth and poverty reduction.
+We will attempt to characterize the patterns of growth and poverty reduction in the rural Philippines during the period between 1988 and 1997 by: (1) estimating internationally comparable measures of income growth elasticity of poverty reduction); and (2) estimating determinants of provincial growth and poverty reduction.
 The issues that we will address in this paper are:

-- 1. Is there absolute convergence among provinces?
+- 1. Is there 'absolute convergence' among provinces?
 If so, how fast are provinces converging compared to the historical experiences in currently developed countries? - 2.
-Does initial inequality hurt subsequent growth and poverty reduction? - 3.
+Does initial inequality hurt subsequent income growth and poverty reduction? - 3.
 Does the 'oligarchic' political system that characterizes the Philippine politics hurt growth and poverty reduction? - 4.
 What policy measures have significant impact on growth and poverty reduction? - 5.
-How responsive has the poverty reduction been to economic growth in the Philippines?
+How responsive has the poverty reduction been to economic growth in the rural Philippines?

 Since the aggregate income growth is a major determinant of the pace of poverty reduction, we first examine the patterns of provincial mean income growth between 1988 and 1997.
-There are surprisingly large variations in growth experiences across provinces during this period; as we can see in Table X, for example, the average annual growth rates of per capita expenditures across provinces range between -9.0% and 10.5%.
-Based on the standard framework of the neoclassical growth model (e. g., Barro and Sala-i-Martin 1995) our examination of the growth episode starts with the estimation of the rate of convergence across provinces.
-We examine the patterns of 'convergence property,' as predicted by standard neoclassical growth models, across provinces in conjunction with the historical experiences of currently developed countries, such as the United States, Europe and Japan, by asking how much faster or slower the provinces in the Philippines were converging during our observation period.
+There are surprisingly large variations in growth experiences across provinces during this period; as we can see in Table 1, for example, the average annual growth rates of per capita expenditures in rural areas across provinces range between -9.6% and 10.9%.
+Based on the standard framework of the neoclassical growth model (e. g., Barro and Sala-i-Martin

-\ Origianally prepared for the World Bank study: "Dynamism of Rural Sector Growth: Policy Lessons from East Asian Countries."
+^{} Prepared for the World Bank study: "Dynamism of Rural Sector Growth: Policy Lessons from East Asian Countries."
 The authors would like to thank Sharon Faye Piza and Rashiel Velarde for excellent research assistance.
+The views expressed in this paper are those of the authors and should not be attributed to the World Bank, to its affiliated organizations, or to members of its Board of Executive Directors or the countries they represent.